French Revolution: Abolition of the Ancien Régime

-In response, the Assembly published the August Decrees which abolished feudalism and other privileges held by the nobility, notably exemption from tax.
+In response, the Assembly published the August Decrees which abolished feudalism.
+Over 25% of French farmland was subject to feudal dues, providing the nobility with most of their income; these were now cancelled, along with church tithes.
+While their former tenants were supposed to pay them compensation, collecting it proved impossible, and the obligation was annulled in 1793.
 Other decrees included equality before the law, opening public office to all, freedom of worship, and cancellation of special privileges held by provinces and towns.
-Over 25% of French farmland was subject to feudal dues, which provided most of the income for large landowners; these were now cancelled, along with tithes due to the church.
-The intention was for tenants to pay compensation for these losses but the majority refused to comply and the obligation was cancelled in 1793.

 With the suspension of the 13 regional parlements in November, the key institutional pillars of the old regime had all been abolished in less than four months.
 From its early stages, the Revolution therefore displayed signs of its radical nature; what remained unclear was the constitutional mechanism for turning intentions into practical applications.